triadic-cosmos/triadic-cosmos/README.md

 **Joachim De Witte**
 Senior software engineer and architect of the Triadic Cosmos ecosystem.
-Creator of the books, papers, toys canon defining a unified framework for AGI and physics.
+Creator of the books, papers, toys canon defining a unified framework for intelligence and physics.